 As the highest court in our nation, the United States Supreme Court ultimately makes many a final decision in court cases that tackle national law.
 This powerful system was put in place alongside the Constitution in 1789 and has since helped shape and create many of the laws that we know and follow today.

-Of those hundreds of cases that have been overruled, there are a few standout cases that will pique your interest.
-Check out five intriguing Supreme Court cases that were later overturned in fa vor of, thankfully, better decisions.
+Of the hundreds of cases that have previously been overruled, there are a few standout cases that will pique your interest.
+Check out five intriguing Supreme Court cases that were later overturned.

 Plessy v.
 Ferguson (1896) & Brown v.
 Board of Education (1954)